 New to the system?
 See the Forms library for the Princeton ERA Access Request form.
 Once you receive access, we welcome you to view our Princeton ERA page to launch the system and review helpful documentation and training materials.
 Along the way, ORPA is here to assist.

-Prime is the University’s financial management system, used to manage funding and create financial reports.
+Prime Financial Information Warehouse is the University’s financial management system, used to manage funding and generate financial reports.
 To get started, view the following helpful resources.

 -